 The Noise Room is Steve Beck’s home on the web.
 As both a musician and a music fan, I will post music news, information, and media as well as tips, opinions, and more.
 Most of the articles and interviews on this site have been written and conducted by me however I’ve been using AI to help generate ideas.
 Please reach out if you find errors.
 I will also share music and videos that I’ve participated in creating or that influence me in some way.

 Although I play and record with a few different musicians, my main project is Needle.
 We released our debut CD Songs Your Mother Never Sang You and have toured in support of it.
-Julie Sea and I co-wrote, recorded and produced the album in the Noise Room (before it was called that).
+Julie Cornett and I co-wrote, recorded and produced the album in the Noise Room (before it was called that).
 Our follow-up release is entitled Saint Timothy’s.
 The seven-song EP was mastered by Kramer.
 We just released The Long View on July 17th, 2020.
 We enlisted Dana Colley (Morphine, Twinemen, Vapors of Morphine) to play saxophone on a few tracks and Kramer (Low, Galaxie 500, Daniel Johnston) once again mastered the project.

 More About Me:

 In 1999 I started the website OnlineRock.
 The vision at that time was to create a networking site where musicians could create websites, interact with industry professionals, and sell music instantly in a digital format directly to fans.
 Kind of like Facebook meets iTunes.

 During my time at OnlineRock I launched an independent record label.
 Its catalog includes releases from Needle, Gregory Paul, Autumdivers, and Ike Willis as well as a few compilations.
 I have written a number of articles and reviews for the site and have conducted interviews with the likes of Todd Rundgren, Adrian Belew, Trey Gunn and Doug Martsch.